-The Inspection plan should take full account of the fire safety assessment, remedial works plan and relevant factors for the building work concerned.
+The Inspection plan should take full account of the fire safety assessment, RWP and relevant factors for the building work concerned.

 Key remediation works should be prioritised for inspection by the competent professional, and specialist designers.
 Other appropriate checks should be carried out as deemed necessary.